sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub.md

     git push origin feature_new
     ```

 It is often the case that you would like to merge your branches back into the master branch after completing work on your new feature or bug fix.
 When developing features that may take an extended amount of time, it is a good idea to update your branch frequently with the recent changes in the master.
 This will make it much easier to merge the branches eventually and will help avoid conflicts and headaches when the time comes.
-Let's assume you are about to work on the `feature\_new' branch again, but would like to update it with the most recent work in the master branch.
+Let's assume you are about to work on the 'feature\_new' branch again, but would like to update it with the most recent work in the master branch.
 You could do the following (there are multiple ways to push/pull things between branches):

 1. Move back over into your local copy of the master branch